aspect-build/rules_js/docs/README.md

 rules_js provides some primitives to work with JS files.
 However, since JavaScript is an interpreted language, simple use cases don't require performing build steps like compilation.

+The Node.js module resolution algorithm requires that all files (sources, generated code, and dependencies) be co-located in a common filesystem tree, which is the working directory for the
+Node.js interpreter.

+As described earlier, the dependencies were linked into `bazel-bin/[path/to/package]/node_modules`, and Bazel places generated files in `bazel-bin/[path/to/package]`.
+This leaves source files to be copied to this location.

+> Copying sources to the bazel-bin folder is surprising if you come from a Bazel background, as other
+> Bazel rulesets accomodate tooling by teaching it to mix a source folder and an output folder.
+> This is not possible with Node.js, without breaking compatibility of many tools.

+Our custom rules will take care of copying their sources to the `bazel-bin` output folder automatically.
+However this only works when those sources are under the same `BUILD` file as the target that does the copying.
+If you have a source file in another `BUILD` file, you'll need to explicitly copy that with a rule like [`copy_to_bin`](https://docs.aspect.build/aspect-build/bazel-lib/v1.0.0/docs/copy_to_bin-docgen.html#copy_to_bin).

 **API docs:**